jimshowalter/architecture-enforcer/README.md

 A companion project, https://github.com/jimshowalter/architecture-enforcer-sample, provides a sample war used by this project's tests, and in this documentation.

+Note: This project is focused on Java, partly because that's the author's area of expertise, and partly because a lot of legacy codebases these days are written in Java&mdash;but most or all of the concepts and much of the implementation could be forked and modified to support other languages.

 ## Defining Target State ##

 A target state is defined in terms of layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.